jai7/ToDo/README.md

 Features to be added :
 1) User Login and db
 2) Reminder push notifications via email and text
-3) Google of Facebook OAuth
+3) Google or Facebook OAuth

 You can use the [editor on GitHub](https://github.com/jai7/ToDo/edit/master/README.md) to maintain and preview the content for your website in Markdown files.